 - Colwyn Bay Watersports implements a fair, effective and open system in the recruitment and selection of volunteers and treats all information collected in this process confidentially.
 All potential volunteers will go through a recruitment and selection process that is appropriate to the role offered.
 Colwyn Bay Watersports uses registration forms, references and informal chats / interviews.
 Additional measures may be implemented depending on the nature of the volunteer role and police records checks are conducted where appropriate.
 The process is conducted by appropriately briefed/trained staff and aims to allow both parties to give and receive sufficient information to assess whether the volunteer opportunities available match the potential volunteer’s skills, qualities and interests.
 If unsuccessful, individuals will be offered an opportunity to discuss the outcome and identify possible alternatives within or outside of Colwyn Bay Watersports.

 - Volunteers are provided with a written volunteer agreement, which outlines the expectations and responsibilities of both the volunteer and Colwyn Bay Watersports.
+For volunteers under 18 years of age this volunteer agreement must also be signed by their parent or legal guardian.
 This agreement may be reviewed at any time with the consent of the volunteer and his/her supervisor, including during the initial review meeting at the end of the settling in / taster period.